JanBohunovsky/UrfRidersBot/README.md

     }
 }
 ```
-To see more configuration options, check the [configuration models](/src/Configuration) or the included [appsettings file](/src/appsettings.json).
+To see more configuration options, check the [configuration models](/src/Configuration) or the included [appsettings.json file](/src/appsettings.json).

 # Changelog